 BEST TRACKBALL MOUSE

 For those really looking to take the strain off their hand muscles, the Kensington Expert Mouse Wireless Trackball is designed to minimize your fingers from scrunching up while you use it.
 Arm pain is also minimized while using a trackball because it remains stationary while in use.
-Like the other mice on this list, its buttons are fully configurable and it also has a scroll ring around the trackball, making it a strong choice.
+Like the other mouse options on this list, its buttons are fully configurable and it also has a scroll ring around the trackball, making it a strong choice.

 3. Logitech MX Vertical Wireless Mouse